vuejs/vue-cli/docs/dev-guide/ui-api.md

 You can add a project configuration with the `api.describeConfig` method.

-First you need to pass some informations:
+First you need to pass some information:

 ```js
 api.describeConfig({